 For the Most Part, Not the Toughest to Collect

-If you take out the 1877 and 1909-S, an Indian Head Cent collection is not impossible to do.
+If you take out the 1877 and 1909-S, an Indian Cents collection is not impossible to do.
 The last 30 years would be easy to collect with their higher mintages.
 Something to consider, don’t you think?